Last updated September 2, 2020

 What should I do if a required course is full?

-If all sections of a required course are full, please visit your Program Counselling office's website for more information.
+If all sections of a required course are full, please contact your Program Counsellor to discuss options.

 What should I do if the course section that I want is full?